alemagio/fastify-stampo/README.md

 ```

 ## Included npm scripts
-`Stampo` includes a bunch of scripts that cover the most common scenarios for Node.js backend projects.
+`fastify-stampo` includes a bunch of scripts that cover the most common scenarios for Node.js backend projects.

 The commands must be run from the project's root folder.